The guide to sinking funds

 No works are started until a qualified surveyor has inspected the property and assessed the condition.
 If it is deemed no works are required a reassessment will be scheduled for the following year.
 Alternatively, if a component such as a pump fails and is beyond repair this will be replaced when required.

-Yes, L&Q are obliged to consult with you for any single item of works that will cost more than £250 per property.
-This will be in the form of letters that meet legal requirements.
-If you have any comments, wish to nominate a contractor or have a query with the costs or works you should contact L&Q as soon as you receive your consultation letter.
-Further information about consultation legislation can be found at www.lease-advice.org (This is a free Government-funded service that provides independent advice to homeowners).
+Yes, L&Q must consult with you for any single item of works that will cost more than £250 per property and you'll be contacted by letter.
+If you have any comments, wish to nominate a contractor or have a query with the costs or works you should contact L&Q as soon as you receive this letter.
+More information about consultation legislation can be found at www.lease-advice.org (This is a free Government-funded service that provides independent advice to homeowners).

-L&Q try to avoid this scenario where possible, however unexpected works do occur.
-You will receive formal confirmation of the final amount of works and any likely shortfall.
+L&Q try to avoid this scenario where possible, however unexpected works can occur.
+You'll receive formal confirmation of the final amount of works and any likely shortfall.
 L&Q will pay for the contractors bill, make the contributions due for tenants, deduct the sinking fund and any amount still left will be payable by homeowners.
 Payment options are available of periods up to three years depending on the amount owing and are interest free.

 All contributions are held by L&Q in a central bank account and accounted for separately.
 Interest is earned on the monies that are held and is added to the sinking fund balance every year.

 No, you only pay for your contribution due.
-If you live in a block containing 10 flats, five of which are owned and five tenanted each homeowner will pay a contribution of 1/10th of the cost of the works.
+For example, if you live in a block containing ten flats, five of which are owned and five tenanted, each homeowner will pay a contribution of 1/10th of the cost of the works.
 L&Q would pay 1/10th for each of the tenants as a contribution.
 This is paid for through the tenants rent.